Xzluv/605_project/README.md

 ## Description

 Explore RapidMiner for data mining and analysis.
-Choose a dataset and perform data preprocessing, transformation, and visualization using RapidMiner's visual interface.
-Apply a machine learning algorithm for classification or clustering.
+Choose the Bank Market  Dataset (from UCI Machine Learning Repository) and perform data preprocessing, transformation, and visualization using RapidMiner's visual interface.
+Apply a machine learning algorithm for classification.
 Analyze and interpret the results.
 Explore different techniques and create a complex project.

 ## Technologies